tardate/LittleArduinoProjects/playground/AD9833/BasicDemoCycle/README.md

 NB: many other scripts found on the net pre-date this syntax.

 It is running at very low frequencies in order to produce a visual demo.
 It sends the measure waveform to the serial port.
-[PlotNValues (a simple Processing sketch)](../../../processing/PlotNValues) reads the data from the serial port and plots the output value over time, with some coloration effects thrown in for good measure.
+[LEAP#090 PlotNValues (a simple Processing sketch)](../../../playground/PlotNValues) reads the data from the serial port and plots the output value over time, with some coloration effects thrown in for good measure.

 Here's a sample trace.
 It shows a few cycles of each waveform.
 From the left:

 * sine wave
 * square wave (normal cycle time)
 * triangle wave